sergiopalooza/clash-of-clans-page/README.md

 # clash-of-clans-page
+Defend Pop Punk Clan
-Landing page for Defend Pop Punk clan
+Landing page for Clash of Clans group.
+Find us in the clan search under DEFEND POP PUNK or the tag #JQUCVOC